websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-local-follower-data-center.md

 # Configuring CCR in a Local Follower Data Center

+> Go through the [configuring CCR In a Remote Leader Data Center](./configuring-ccr-in-a-remote-leader-data-center.md) article before following the steps below.

 This data center holds Liferay DXP cluster nodes with a read-only connection to the co-located Elasticsearch cluster, and a write-only connection to the remote/leader data center's Elasticsearch cluster.

 ### Configure the Local Elasticsearch Cluster